MindeKing/TipsModAutoLang/README.md

 All you need to do is simply provide a .txt list of potential loading screen tip names, and the script will create all the files and reference keys you need, all referenced in one easy-to-edit language / output file.

-An example tip file list, in the form of "vanillatweaks_datapacks.txt", is included so that users can instantly get a sense of what it's like to run the script and what it does.
+An example *tip file list*, in the form of "vanillatweaks_datapacks.txt", is included so that users can instantly get a sense of what it's like to run the script and what it does.

 Highly configurable.